xyfJASON/diffusion-models-pytorch/README.md

-### Loading models and weights from other repositories
+### Loading models from other repositories

 Training a diffusion model on a large-scale dataset from scratch is time-consuming, especially with limited devices.
-Thus, this repository supports loading models and weights from other open source repositories, as listed below.
+Thus, this repository supports loading models from other open source repositories, as listed below.

 <table style="text-align: center">
     <tr>